nicotine-plus/nicotine-plus/doc/TESTING.md

 pip uninstall nicotine-plus
 ```

+## Source

 ### Git

+Running Nicotine+ using Git requires a [MinGW environment](https://en.wikipedia.org/wiki/MinGW) on Windows and [Homebrew](https://brew.sh/) on macOS.
+Note that problems encountered using this installation method on OSes other than GNU/Linux variants are unlikely to receive support.

 To run Nicotine+ directly from a local [Git](https://git-scm.com/) folder, ensure the [runtime dependencies](DEPENDENCIES.md) are installed, and run the following: